 Drew Murray was born and raised in the Philadelphia suburb of Villanova, PA.
 His four years attending St. Joseph’s Prep at 17th & Girard made him fall in love with the vibrancy of Philadelphia.
 After St. Joseph’s Prep, Drew received his Bachelors of Arts degree from Dickinson College in Carlisle, PA.
 In January of 2002, Drew received his Masters of Business Administration from Temple University in Philadelphia, PA.

-Drew has spent the entirety of his career at O’Brien Systems, Inc. In his role as Regional Sales Manager, Drew has managed thousands of projects and has almost 25 years of experience in the design, supply and installation of high density storage systems and casework solutions.
+Drew has spent the entirety of his career at O’Brien Systems, Inc. In his role as Regional Sales Manager, Drew has managed thousands of projects and has over 25 years of experience in the design, supply and installation of high density storage systems and casework solutions.